espruino/BangleApps/apps/mixdiganclock/README.md

 # Mix Digital & Analog Clock
 A dual and simultaneous Analog and Digital Clock, also shows day, month and year.
-Color are automatically set depending on the configured Theme or device
+Color are automatically set depending on the configured Theme or device, bunt also change on realtime through touching the right side.

 Compatible with BangleJS1,BangleJS2,and EMSCRIPTENx emulators